LLNL/H5Z-ZFP/docs/hdf5_chunking.rst

 In any given H5Dwrite_ call, the caller has the option of writing (or reading) only a portion of the data in the dataset.
 This is a *partial I/O* request.
 This is handled by the ``mem_space_id`` and ``file_space_id`` arguments in an H5Dwrite_ call.

 An HDF5_ producer or consumer can issue partial I/O requests on *any* HDF5 dataset regardless of whether the dataset is compressed or not or whether the dataset has ``H5D_CONTIGUOUS`` layout.
-HDF5_'s `data sieving <https://docs.hdfgroup.org/hdf5/develop/group___f_a_p_l.html#ga24fd737955839194bf5605d5f47928ee>`__ feature does its best to optimize the actual I/O operations.
-However, when combining partial I/O with compression, chunk size and shape in relation to partial I/O request size and shape will have an impact on performance.
+When combining partial I/O with compression, chunk size and shape in relation to partial I/O request size and shape will have an impact on performance.

 This is particularly important in *writer* scenarios if an I/O request winds up overlapping chunks only partially.
 If the partially overlapped chunks already exist in the file (from a previous write for example), the HDF5_ library may wind up having to engage in *read-modify-write* operations for those chunks.